PyxisSociety/SANDAL2/README.md

 I made this wrapper because I found boresome to have to create a display function for each menu's page, but I ended up going a little further in it.
 I hope you will enjoy using it, if you have any comment or advice, do not feel shy and tell me !
 I will really appreciate it.

-## Structures

-### I. HitBox.h

-  1. LineSDL2 :
-    A clickable zone delimited by a line (only one side of the line is clickable).

-  2. CircleSDL2 :
-    An elliptic shaped clickable zone.

-  3. HitBox :
-    A clickable zone made of a collection of lines and ellipses.
-    This is one of the only structure you'll be manipulating (even though not directly accessing to its values).

-  4. ListHitBox :
-    A clickable zone defined by a collection of clickable HitBox and blocking HitBox.

-### II.
-Sprite.h

-  1. Sprite :
-    A step in an animation defined by the rectangle in the image and its lifespan.

-  2. ListSprite :
-    A list of Sprite forming a complete animation.

-  3. ListAnimation :
-    A list of animations.

-### III.
-DisplayCode.h

-  1. DisplayCode :
-    A package of information about a display code.
-It contains the display code, the plan and a flag to tell whether or not the object should be displaied.

-  2. ListDisplayCode :
-    A list of display codes.

-### IV.
-FontSDL2.h

-  1. FontSDL2 :
-    A package of information about a text.
-It contains its font, its text, its color and its SDL2 texture.

-### V. WindowSDL2.h

-  1. WindowSDL2 :
-    Representation of a window.
-It contains all informations (such as the dimension, the display code, ...) about a window.

-  2. ListWindowSDL2 :
-    A list of WindowSDL2, used to manage all your windows while hiding them to you.

-### VI.
-ElementSDL2.h

-  1. ElementSDL2 :
-    A package of information about objects.
-It contains its coordinates (top left corner), its size, its color and so on.
-    This is one of the only structure you'll be manipulating (even though not directly accessing to its values).

-  2. PtrElementSDL2 :
-    A structure mean to store an ElementSDL2's pointer

-  3. ListPtrElementSDL2 :
-    A list of PtrElementSDL2.
-Either used as a list of elements with a common plan or so that an element can change another.

-  4. ListDCElementSDL2 :
-    A list of lists of elements with a common plan, every lists in this list has a common display code.

-  5. ListElementSDL2 :
-    A list of ListDCElementSDL2.

 ## Functionnality